The Ability to Sustain

 Delivering economic viability to communities

-When adequately funded, this investment will deliver resources, through innovative approaches of the Churro’s worth, to hispanic, anglo and indigenous communities.
-This creates the expansion and geographic distribution of the Churro economically attractive, locally and internationally, and improve the lives of the shepherds that tend to them.
+The investment in the Churros and climate change will deliver resources, through innovative approaches to the Churro’s worth, to Hispanic, anglo, and indigenous communities.
+This creates the expansion and geographic distribution of the Churro economically attractive, locally and internationally, and improves the lives of the shepherds that tend to them.